aathanor/ResearchSite/content/PC-introduction.md

 However, the implementation of transformers violates Pattern-Recognition Unity through backpropagation training.
 While transformers achieve parallel pattern-constellation activation through attention mechanisms (all tokens attending to all others simultaneously), backpropagation in training reintroduces serialization: compute error, then propagate backwards layer by layer.
 This breaks the very unity that makes the architecture powerful (and also makes training expensive).

-The Hopfield Network with Hebbian Learning architecture[^19] demonstrates pure PRU learning is possible.
+The Hopfield Network with Hebbian Learning architecture demonstrates pure PRU learning is possible.
 With just 256 neurons using local, correlation-based Hebbian learning, it maintains pattern-recognition unity throughout.
 No sequential error propagation, no artificial separation of pattern and recognition—just continuous dynamics where learning and recognition remain unified.
 The constellation activation that constitute recognition are the same dynamics that drive learning.

 PRU is not a claim that all systems must be implemented like biological brains or that PRU systems are uniformly superior.
 Rather, it proposes a family of architectures and learning rules that preserve learning—recognition continuity.
 Some tasks (e.g. explicit symbolic reasoning) may still benefit from serial algorithms; PRU claims that many perceptual and sensori-motor competencies are better explained as parallel, learned constellations.

 The principle is simple: systems that maintain PRU throughout should exhibit different capabilities than systems that break unity for training.
-Not necessarily better or worse, but qualitatively different[^20]—like the difference between how animals navigate space and how GPS systems compute routes.
+Not necessarily better or worse, but qualitatively different—like the difference between how animals navigate space and how GPS systems compute routes.

 # Philosophical Dissolutions